rcacademy/webdevcamp/week4/README.md

 #### In-Class Exercises
 * Update your To Do List app to use Bower
 * Add editing to your To Do List
-* Add Local Storage to your To Do List
-* Add one or more terms to the [Buzzword dictionary](https://github.com/rcacademy/buzzwords) using a pull request

 ##### Homework
 * [Try jQuery](http://try.jquery.com/)
 * [Try Git](https://try.github.io/)
+* Add one or more terms to the [Buzzword dictionary](https://github.com/rcacademy/buzzwords) using a pull request

 ---